HiPERCAM/hipercam/docs/reduction.rst

 =====

-If a CCD is left exposing in complete darkness, counts accumulate through thermal excitation, which is known as dark current.
+If a CCD is left exposing in complete darkness, counts accumulate through thermal excitation known as "dark current".
 Correction for this is particularly important for long exposure images.
 Both
 |hiper| and ULTRASPEC are kept quite cold and have relatively little
 dark current, so it is often safe to ignore it.
 It is also very often